 Replacement decision-making (healthcare providers or others making decisions for patients), is illegal with respect to methods of birth control.
 Seeking consent for any form of birth control (including tubal ligation) while a patient is in the peripartum period (just before, during and after giving birth) is medically negligent and unethical.

 The healthcare provider must explain the risks and benefits of the birth control method chosen to the patient before the patient goes into labour and delivery.
 The patient must be given time to consider their options and genuine desires before this period.
 This is called shared decision-making over time.

 Consent cannot be obtained when a patient is under pressure, is under the influence of pain medications or sedation, or has suffered a traumatic delivery.

 A patient may withdraw consent at any time.

-The coerced sterilization of Indigenous women, whether temporary or permanent, is an issue of ongoing concern.
+The coerced sterilization of Indigenous women, both permanent and by long-acting birth-control interventions, is an issue of ongoing concern.

 In response to this concern, the Office of the FNHA Chief Medical Officer, in consultation with Senator Yvonne Boyer and Perinatal Services BC created this shared decision-making guide to informed consent for contraception.

 The FNHA would like to thank Senator Boyer, Perinatal Services BC, the project team and community members and reviewers for their contributions to the development of this guide.